 You don’t love yourself enough.
 For if you did, you’d love your nature too, and what it demands of you.
 People who love what they do wear themselves down doing it, they even forget to wash or eat.
 Do you have less respect for your own nature than the engraver does for engraving, the dancer for the dance, the miser for money or the social climber for status?
 When they’re really possessed by what they do, they’d rather stop eating and sleeping than give up practicing their arts.
 Is not then your labor in the world just as worthy of respect and worth your effort?
 (Book 5, Paragraph 1)

 Brief Analysis – If we love life we will do what’s necessary to preserve our lives, and that includes working.
-This isn’t meant exclusively in the modern sense of going to a job—although that’s part of it.
-Rather it implies that living demands physical activity; if you slept all the time you wouldn’t be living.
-And if you resist activity you act contrary to your nature, which is to say you don’t love yourself.
-Moreover, if you work hard you will experience what modern psychology calls flow.
+This isn’t meant exclusively in the modern sense of doing a job—although that’s part of it.
+Rather it implies that living demands physical activity.
+If you slept all the time you wouldn’t be living, and if you resist activity you act contrary to your nature, which is to say you don’t love yourself.

 (Translations by George Long, available online from the Internet Classics Archive of MIT.
 These would be closer to the original Greek.)